-The following sets forth the annual compensation for non-employee members of our Board that has been in effect since June 8, 2009 (except in the case of the Government Affairs Committee, for which the compensation became effective March 30, 2011):
+The following sets forth the annual compensation for non-employee members of our Board that was in effect between June 8, 2009 and December 31, 2011 (except in the case of the Government Affairs Committee, for which the compensation became effective March 30, 2011):

-- \$30,000 cash retainer for membership on the Board, - \$25,000 additional cash retainer for the chairman of the Board, - \$1,500 cash payment per regular Board meeting attended in excess of four per year (including telephonic meetings), - \$15,000 cash retainer for the Audit Committee chair,

-- \$5,000 cash retainer for membership on the Audit Committee (other than Audit Committee chair); - \$12,000 cash retainer for the Compensation Committee chair, - \$3,000 cash retainer for membership on the Compensation Committee (other than Compensation Committee chair), - \$10,000 cash retainer for the Governance and Nominating Committee chair, - \$2,500 cash retainer for membership on the Governance and Nominating Committee (other than Governance and Nominating Committee chair), - \$10,000 cash retainer for the Government Affairs Committee chair, - \$2,500 cash retainer for membership on the Government Affairs Committee (other than Government Affairs Committee chair), and - \$750 cash payment per committee meeting attended in excess of six per year (including telephonic meetings).
+- \$30,000 cash retainer for membership on the Board (changed effective January 1, 2012 see below), - \$25,000 additional cash retainer for the chairman of the Board, - \$1,500 cash payment per regular Board meeting attended in excess of four per year (including telephonic meetings)(eliminated effective January 1, 2012 see below), - \$15,000 cash retainer for the Audit Committee chair, - \$5,000 cash retainer for membership on the Audit Committee (other than Audit Committee chair); - \$12,000 cash retainer for the Compensation Committee chair, - \$3,000 cash retainer for membership on the Compensation Committee (other than Compensation Committee chair), - \$10,000 cash retainer for the Governance and Nominating Committee chair, - \$2,500 cash retainer for membership on the Governance and Nominating Committee (other than Governance and Nominating Committee chair), - \$10,000 cash retainer for the Government Affairs Committee chair, - \$2,500 cash retainer for membership on the Government Affairs Committee (other than Government Affairs Committee chair), and - \$750 cash payment per committee meeting attended in excess of six per year (including telephonic meetings)(eliminated effective January 1, 2012 see below).

-In addition, under the current compensation structure for non-employee directors, every non-employee member of our Board is entitled annually to receive an option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders, at an exercise price per share based on the closing price of our common stock on the grant date as reported on the NYSE Amex, and immediately vesting on the grant date.
+In addition, every non-employee member of our Board is entitled annually to receive an option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders, at an exercise price per share based on the closing price of our common stock on the grant date as reported on the NYSE Amex, and immediately vesting on the grant date.
 Because of the postponement of the 2011 Annual Meeting from June to December, the annual grants for 2011 were made in June 2011.